dymmond/edgy/README.md

 * **Indexes** - Unique indexes through meta fields.
 * **Native test client** - We all know how hard it can be to setup that client for those tests you need so we give you already one.
+* **Multi-tenancy** - Edgy supports multi-tenancy and even offers a possible solution to be used out of the box if you don't want to waste time.

 And a lot more you can do here.